cs1d-baseballproject/Baseball-Project---CS1D/README.md

 ## Deployment

-Open the project file (.pro) in Qt Creator and run.
+Open the project file (.pro) in Qt Creator.
 Important to note, do not use Qt's shadow building.
 This setting can be changed in the project settings pane.
+Before running the project in QT, run qmake.
+If the user interface appears squished, try lowering your resolution or change the size scaling to 100% in the display settings of your computer.

 ## Built With